SpringboardIT/InternalToolSetup/README.md

 ## Note
 The first time you visit these sites, ensure the trailing `/` is included in the URL.
-This is because the sites are using a non-standard TLD, and the trailing `/` is required to resolve the URL correctly.
+This is because the sites are using a non-standard Top Level Domain (TLD, for example `.com`, `.uk`), and the trailing `/` is required to resolve the URL correctly.